stonish/lb-stack-setup/doc/vscode.md

 > __Note:__ these features have only been tested in a setup where
 > VSCode is installed on a Linux desktop and the stack workspace resides
-> on a CentOS 7 machine, which is access with the Remote - SSH extension.
+> on a CentOS 7 machine, which is accessed with the Remote - SSH extension.

 ### Desired features